Dates: Every weekend March through October

-Rafting Price: $795 per person - includes all taxes and fees
+Price: $699 per person - includes all taxes and fees

-Price Includes: All river-related safety equipment, transportation from the Hualapai Lodge to the Colorado River and back, short helicopter lift out of the Canyon, plenty of fresh food, non-alcoholic beverages and snacks (alcohol is not permitted on the Hualapai Reservation)
+Includes: All river-related safety equipment, transportation from the Hualapai Lodge to the Colorado River and back, plenty of fresh food, non-alcoholic beverages and snacks (alcohol is not permitted on the Hualapai Reservation)